 4. Lack of customer insights

-Agents rely on their Agency Management Software (AMS) as their tool for Customer Relationship Management.
+Agents rely on their agency management software (AMS) as their tool for customer relationship management.
 For every interaction with the customer, agents refer to their AMS to provide information on the customer.
-Simple business rules can be set up to trigger agent notifications customer events such as renewals.
-For example, one agent we spoke to employs a rule in their AMS to provide an alert to the agent when a customer’s policy increases by more than 12% in a given year.
-This prompts the agent to take a look at alternative carriers or policy changes.
-Given rising costs due to inflation, many policies are increasing by 12% or more so the effectiveness of these simple rule-based approaches are not meeting agent needs.
-Carriers could take this opportunity to provide more robust customer insight dashboards, incorporating third party data and machine learning algorithms to provide much more robust insights.
+Simple business rules can be set up to trigger agent notifications at customer events such as renewals.
+For example, one agent we spoke to employs a rule in their AMS to provide an alert to the agent when a customer’s policy increases by more than 12 percent in a given year.
+This prompts the agent to look at alternative carriers or policy changes.
+Given rising costs due to inflation, many policies are increasing by 12 percent or more so the effectiveness of these simple rule-based approaches are not meeting agent needs.
+Carriers could take this opportunity to provide more robust customer insight dashboards, incorporating third party data and machine learning algorithms to provide more robust insights.
 Since carriers have an abundance of data in their systems, new and enhanced insights and notifications can easily be deployed and refined based on agent feedback.
 In our interviews, agents noted they would value technology that scans their existing book to identify and prioritize opportunities for additional policies and enhanced coverage.